Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Related work

-\paragraph{Data poisoning.} Our research, akin to prior backdoor watermarking studies, repurposes data poisoning techniques for dataset ownership verification.
+\paragraph{Data poisoning.} Our research, akin to prior backdoor watermarking studies, repurposes data poisoning techniques for DOV.
 Data poisoning originally investigates how subtle changes to training data can compromise a model by malicious actors.
 Two main types of data poisoning attacks exist: backdoor attacks, which modify the model's behavior when a specific trigger is applied to a class of data \citep{Li2019InvisibleBA,Souri2021SleeperAS}, and targeted attacks, which induce errors on a specific set of inputs \citep{shafahi2018poison,geiping2020witches}.
-These, in turn, may add incorrectly labeled data \cite{Li2020OpensourcedDP,Li2022UntargetedBW} to the dataset, which impedes the stealthiness of the approach, or use clean-label modifications \citep{geiping2020witches}.
+These, in turn, may add incorrectly labeled data \cite{Li2020OpensourcedDP,Li2022UntargetedBW} to the dataset, which impedes the stealthiness of the approach.
 Previous studies on backdoor watermarking were mostly based on backdoor attacks, attempting to predictably degrade performance when a trigger is introduced to the data.
-In contrast, we aim to design models that predict specific key labels in response to key patterns, which is more similar to targeted poisoning attacks -- the difference with a poisoning attack being that we alter the behavior on randomly generated patterns rather than legitimate data.
+In contrast, we build on top of a \textit{clean-label} targeted data poisoning approach \citep{geiping2020witches}.
+We aim to design models that predict specific key labels in response to key inputs.
+The difference with a poisoning attack being that we alter the behavior on randomly generated patterns rather than legitimate data as to not induce malicious errors.
+We refer to that approach as \textit{data signing}.
 Our algorithmic approach leverages gradient matching techniques developed in the clean-label data poisoning literature, for both targeted and backdoor attacks \citep{geiping2020witches,Souri2021SleeperAS}.
+This technique allows to reproduce, via data poisoning, the effects of a particular gradient direction, which has been shown to be possible even for arbitrary gradient attacks~\cite{bouaziz2024inverting}.

 \paragraph{Membership inference attacks.} The goal of membership inference attacks is to reveal confidential information by inferring which data points were in the training set, usually recognized by low-loss inputs \citep{shokri2017membership, watson2021importance}.
-These methods do not offer any theoretical membership certificate, since a model might have low loss on a sample regardless of whether this sample was actually part of the training set.
-They are therefore not applicable to dataset ownership verification.
+These methods do not offer any theoretical membership certificate, since a model might have low loss on a sample for different reasons than this sample simply being in the training set.
+MIAs are not applicable to DOV~\citep{zhang2024membershipinferenceattacksprove}.